pyri-project/pyri-core/README.md

 PyRI can be debugged with VS Code.
 Be sure to select the Python interpreter in `venv\Scripts\python` using the `Select Python Interpreter` task https://code.visualstudio.com/docs/python/environments Use the `launch.json` file in the `scripts` directory to configure the launch profiles for the PyRI service nodes.

+#### Updating

+To update PyRI, change to the project root directory and run:

+    vcs pull

+Next, change to the `scripts` directory and run:

+    python install_webui_browser_wheels.py

+Restart all services to complete updating.

 ### Linux

 #### Preparation